Automatic builds are configured by creating a _schedule.txt

 .
 This will parse all posts set for the future and generate a build on that date.

-If automatic builds are not working, try setting –-future
+If automatic builds are not working, try adding the –-future

 Add the following to your Gemfile